steven-wolfman/prophecy/README.md

      seems to have some testing capability I haven't quite sussed yet on the interface pieces.)
 Jasmine seems lightweight enough and suitable?
 For the moment, place tests at end of each file, grouped by containing type (including none)?

+     USING JASMINE.
+At present, at least, this produces somewhat readable output on the same page as the (testing) game.

   2) A consistent documentation style.
 Ideally one that autoproduces docs, which this framework seems to support, but I don't have the convention.
 So, I'll use: